grafana/grafana/docs/sources/enterprise/reporting.md

 Scheduled reports can be sent on a weekly, daily, or hourly basis.
 You may also disable scheduling for when you either want to pause a report or send it via the API.

-All scheduling is approximative and indicates when the reporting service will start rendering the dashboard.
+All scheduling indicates when the reporting service will start rendering the dashboard.
+It can take a few minutes to render a dashboard with a lot of panels.

 #### Hourly